4 Key Problems That Cause Writing Anxiety (And How to Overcome Them)

-Have you ever felt a rush of writing anxiety when trying to finish your story?
-Do you often label this writer’s block before letting it take over?
-Did writing anxiety make you feel like you’re a poor writer, and then trick you into giving up?
+Have you ever felt a rush of writing anxiety when trying to write your story?
+Do you often label this writer's block before letting it take over?
+Has writing anxiety made you feel like you're a poor writer, and then it tricked you into giving up?

+Here are four common problems that feed writing anxiety and tips on how to overcome them.

-Tons of writers suffer from writing anxiety on a daily basis.
+Tons of writers, even professional writers, suffer from writing anxiety on a daily basis no matter their experiences with writing.

 Whether you view this as resistance or low self-esteem, writing anxiety can prevent you from finishing that beautiful, unique story that only you can tell.
-Here are four common problems that feed writing anxiety and tips on how to overcome them.

 We've All Suffered From Writing Anxiety at Some Point

-I’ll admit writing anxiety has stalled a lot of my writing.
-It’s unwelcomed, but sometimes impossible to ignore.
+I'll admit writing anxiety has stalled a lot of my writing.
+The negative feelings are unwelcome, but sometimes impossible to ignore.

-I can’t count the number of stories I didn’t write to conclusion, or the half-formed novel ideals that I started and abandoned because I grew too anxious to continue writing.
+I can't count the number of stories I didn’t write to conclusion, or the half-formed novel ideas that I started and abandoned because I grew too anxious to continue writing.

 I’ve abandoned ideas in the first sentence, the first chapter, the first ten thousand words.
 I have a book that’s sitting on my computer at sixty thousand or so words.
 It's filled with scene after scene, and all of them building to a brilliant climax I've never managed to jot down.
 Mainly because I've allowed writing anxiety to freeze me right before the finish line.